rayhanmp/Spatial-Watermarking/README.md

 # Spatial Watermarking with Correlation Based Detection

+A simple program to embed and detect spatial watermark using Python.

+## Introductory
 Watermarking can be achieved through various methods, but the most straightforward approach involves **imbedding the original image using white noise** generated in a controlled manner.
 The white noise is created with a specific seed for reproducibility, and this seed serves as a user-defined key of sorts.
 Subsequently, comparing the watermarked image to the noise allows us to ascertain the correlation value.
 If the correlation surpasses a designated threshold, it indicates the presence of the watermark.

 ## 🔥 Features